Eschatologue/CM_wiki/docs/class/rogue/soulknife.md

 ### Level 13: Psychic Veil

 You can weave a veil of psychic static to mask yourself.
-As a **:rsc-a: Magic**{.rsc} action, you gain the **Invisible**{ .cond } condition for 1 hour or until you dismiss this effect (no action required).
+As a **:rsc-a: Magic**{.rsc} action, you gain the **Invisible**{.cond} condition for 1 hour or until you dismiss this effect (no action required).
 This invisibility ends early immediately after you deal damage to a creature or you force a creature to make a saving throw.

 Once you use this feature, you can't do so again until you finish a **:rest-long: Long Rest** unless you expend a Psionic Energy Die (no action required) to restore your use of it.